Grincode/FSO2024/README.md

 :us:

+The course is designed to be practical and project-oriented, which means that students learn through building real applications.
+This allows them not only to understand theoretical concepts but also to gain practical experience that they can apply to their own projects.

 ## Some of the topics covered in the course include:

 - **React:** A JavaScript library for building interactive user interfaces.